A Luxury Champagne Cocktail Recipe with Saffron

 - In a small pan, toast the saffron over medium heat until it just starts to release fragrance, about one minute.
 (No NOT overcook.)

-- Crush the saffron threads then sprinkle a pinch into each of two Champagne flutes.
+- Crush the saffron threads (using a mortar and pestle or by hand) then sprinkle a pinch into each of two Champagne flutes.

 - Top with Champagne and toast to the art of flirtation.